-So far we provided the motivation to develop and use DataGorri and described its usage in theory.
+So far, we provided the motivation to develop and use DataGorri and described its usage in theory.
 However, it certainly helps interested readers to see how DataGorri can be applied in practice.
 For demonstration purposes, we picked an exemplary research question.

-We are interested in whether and how the number of authors or academics per institution is correlated with the institution's average performance.
-In a broader sense, efficiency and economies of scale in research are a frequently discussed topics (Abramo et al., 2012).
+We are interested in whether and how the number of authors or academics per institution is correlated with the institution's average research performance.
+In a broader sense, efficiency and economies of scale in research are frequently discussed topics (Abramo et al. 2012).
 Wuchty et al. (2007) show that research output benefits from collaborations.
 A larger institution implies a larger pool of scholars that might have matching research interests.
 Therefore, it seems reasonable that larger institutions facilitate conducting projects in teams and finding co-authors.
 Moreover, a better match in research interests or a higher number of matches should also increase the likelihood to receive valuable input from colleagues.
 Hence, research output and quality should increase with the size of institutions.

-While Jordan et al. (1988, 1989) and Meador et al. (1992) conclude that "publishing productivity rises with faculty size at a diminishing rate" (p.347), Golden and Carstensen (1992a,b) dispute the impact of department size on per capita publications (see Abramo et al., 2012, for a summary on that topic and a recent study).
+While Jordan et al. (1988, 1989) and Meador et al. (1992) conclude that "publishing productivity rises with faculty size at a diminishing rate" (p.347), Golden and Carstensen (1992a,b) dispute the impact of department size on per capita publications (see Abramo et al. 2012, for a summary on that topic and a recent study).
+Studying a Stackelberg differential game between journal editors and authors, Faria and Goel (2010) propose that a larger network (e.g. being at a larger department) has a positive effect on an author's number of citations but not on her number of publications or research quality.